Delboy/DryDrops/README.md

 - #### Like Button
     - The like button is located underneath the product's title.
     - The heart button renders as empty if either the user is signed out or the product is not liked by the user.
-    - Liking a product fills in the heart and adds the product to the user's favorite items list on their profile page.
+    - Liking a product fills in the heart and adds the product to the user's favourite items list on their profile page.
     - Unliking a product unfills the heart and removes the product from the user's favourite items list on their profile page.
     - If the heart is clicked when no user is signed in, an 'Account Required' modal pops up informing the user that they need to either sign in or create an account to use that feature.